jonathasrochadesouza/docker-know/README.md

 </div>

-This repository contains Docker configurations and commands for various application components including backend services, frontend applications, and fullstack setups.
+This repository contains Docker configurations and commands for various application components, including backend services, frontend applications, and fullstack setups.
 It provides a practical guide for containerizing different parts of a web application using Docker and Docker Compose.

 The project includes:
 - Backend service with Node.js and MongoDB